Al Bumbry: 1979 World Series

 The 1979 Orioles won the AL East, and Bumbry batted .285 with 49 RBIs, 80 runs scored, 37 stolen bases, and 7 home runs.
 Defensively, he started 127 games in the outfield (all but one in center field) and had a .984 fielding percentage.
 In the ALCS the Orioles defeated the then California Angels in four games – Bumbry was the center fielder in each game, and batted 4-for-16 (.250) in the series.
+Bumbry made a costly error in the ninth inning of ALCS Game 3, getting a glove on but dropping a Bobby Grich line drive that allowed Rod Carew to score the tying run.
+The Angels won the game on a walk-off hit during the next at bat, but the Orioles won Game 4 convincingly and spared Bumbry.

 The 1979 World Series went the full seven games, with the Orioles losing to the Pittsburgh Pirates despite leading the series 3–1, as the Pirates won the final three games.
 Bumbry appeared in center field in all seven games – four as a starter, and entering as a pinch hitter in the other three – for the series he batted .143 (3-for-21).

 1980 All-Star season

 Bumbry hit well throughout the 1980 season; he played in all but two of the Orioles' games, including 152 complete games as center fielder and batting leadoff.
 At the end of May he was batting .349, and .326 at the end of June.
 Bumbry was selected as an All-Star; he and pitcher Steve Stone represented the Orioles on the AL squad.
 The 1980 All-Star Game was played on July 8 at Dodger Stadium and was won by the National League (NL) 4–2.
 Bumbry entered the game defensively in center field in the bottom of the 5th inning; he batted once, grounding out in the 8th inning.
 During the second half of the season, Bumbry continued to hit well, and he finished the year with a .318 average and career highs in RBIs (53), runs scored (118), stolen bases (44), walks (78), and hits (205).
 He was the first Oriole to collect 200 hits in a season – Bob Dillinger had last accomplished the feat in 1948 when the franchise was still the St. Louis Browns.
 Bumbry had a .990 fielding percentage, and he received some consideration during AL Most Valuable Player voting, finishing 13th; the award was won by George Brett.

 Both the 1981 and 1982 seasons found the Orioles finishing a single game behind the Milwaukee Brewers in the AL East.
 Bumbry hit .273 in 1981, and .262 in 1982, while continuing to be the team's primary leadoff hitter.
 Defensively, he continued to play predominantly in center field, and had .992 and .986 fielding percentages.